About This Web Site

 Database Changes

-Initially, all the locomotive information contained in the database was compiled from the information in Climax - An Unusual Locomotive, by Walter C. Casler and Thomas T. Taber III (long out of print and worth a small fortune).
+Initially, all the locomotive information contained in the database was compiled from the information in Climax - An Unusual Locomotive, by Walter C. Casler and Thomas T. Taber III (Affiliate link.
+Long out of print and worth a small fortune, it does show up on Amazon occasionally).
 As this was my primary source for roster information, I used the numbering scheme for the unknown shop numbers (2000 series numbers) that was used in that publication.
 A numbering scheme which often resulted in the unknown numbers being mistaken for actual shop numbers (the highest Climax shop number being S/N 1694).

-When The Climax Locomotive by Dennis Thompson, Rich Dunn and, Steve Hauff was published in 2002 (available from Oso Publishing), I immediately purchased a copy (No. 362), and spent a couple of weeks of evenings comparing, updating and correcting the information I had, against the information in that publication.
+When The Climax Locomotive by Dennis Thompson, Rich Dunn and, Steve Hauff was published in 2002 (Affiliate link - Often available used from Amazon.com), I immediately purchased a copy (No. 362), and spent a couple of weeks of evenings comparing, updating and correcting the information I had, against the information in that publication.
 I also made the decision to adopt the X Tracking Number (T/N) scheme used in that publication for the unknown shop numbers and altered my database accordingly.
 I do have some information in my database that is not in the new Climax book, so the all information is not identical.

 Web Site Design